-- ∞ – 0.5 m – Sometimes you may find an infinity symbol, then a dash and then a distance indicator.
-This is the operating range of the lens.
+- ∞ – 0.5 m – Sometimes, you may find an infinity symbol, then a dash, and then a distance indicator.
+This is the focusing range of the lens.
 This indicates the closest focusing distance of the lens.
-It can be in meters or feet, or even both.

-- IS/OIS/VR – This stands for Image Stabilisation, Optical Image Stabilisation or Vibration Reduction.
+- IS (Canon) / VR (Nikon) / OSS (Sony) – These stand for Image Stabilisation, Vibration Reduction, and Optical SteadyShot.
 This means that your lens has a built-in floating lens element, along with motors and electronics.
 These lenses sense and counteract any movement or shake.

 - Ø – The ø symbol on a lens is usually followed by a number.
 This is the diameter of the front of the lens.
-It will be useful in purchasing screw-in filters in the future.
+It also marks the filter size you can use on the lens.
+It’s necessary to know this number when purchasing screw-in filters.

 - Asph / ASP – This stands for Aspherical.
 It shows that the lens has non-circular lenses inside.
 These lens elements can be used to reduce spherical aberrations.

-- Macro / CRC (Close Range Correction) – This marking means the lens is specifically designed to be sharp at close ranges.
-These are great for photographing flowers, bugs, and other minute items.
-Not all macro lenses are the same, and some are much better than others.
+- Macro / CRC (Close Range Correction) – This marking means the lens is specifically designed to be sharp at close range.

-- USM/HSM/SWM – UltraSonic Motor, High-Speed Motor, and Silent Wave Motor are all ultrasonic vibration motors that allow you to autofocus faster.
+- USM/HSM/SWM – Ultrasonic Motor, High-Speed Motor, and Silent Wave Motor are ultrasonic vibration motors that allow you to autofocus faster.
 The ones used in higher-end products are much quieter than those in cheaper lenses.

-- DX (Nikon) / EF-S (Canon) – These lenses were specifically created for camera bodies that are smaller than full-frame.
+- DX (Nikon) / EF-S (Canon) / E (Sony) – These lenses were explicitly created for camera bodies that are smaller than full-frame.
 APS-C size sensors have a crop factor.
-These lenses give you a focal length, taking in the smaller sensor into account.
-These are smaller and lighter to their siblings, but can’t be used on full frame cameras.
+These lenses give you a focal length, taking the smaller sensor into account.
+These are smaller and lighter than their siblings but cannot be used on full-frame cameras.

 - Other – Lens manufacturers use a slew of markings on their lenses.
-Canon likes to mark their professional lenses with a red ‘L’, and Sigma uses EX for their expensive glass.
-They don’t mean anything special.
+Canon likes to mark their professional lenses with a red ‘L’, and Sigma uses EX for their professional and exclusive lenses.

 Focusing happens within the lens.
 This happens by moving one or more lens elements closer to or farther away from your camera’s imaging sensor.